ucm-cse-prg/fastapi-app/README.md

 Contributions are welcome!
 To contribute:

 - Open an issue or submit a pull request with improvements or bug fixes.
-- Follow existing coding standards and include tests when applicable.
+- Follow the project's coding standards and include tests where applicable.

 ## License